vihutuo/flet-web/docs/controls/cupertinotextfield.md

 ### `max_lines`

 The maximum number of lines to show at one time, wrapping if necessary.
 This affects the height of the field itself and does not limit the number of lines that can be entered into the field.

 If this is `1` (the default), the text will not wrap, but will scroll horizontally instead.

+Has no effect when `fit_parent_size` is `True`.

 ### `min_lines`

 The minimum number of lines to occupy when the content spans fewer lines.
 This affects the height of the field itself and does not limit the number of lines that can be entered into the field.

+Has no effect when `fit_parent_size` is `True`.

 Defaults to `1`.